-My other favourite, and home grown Aussie, resource is Simon HIll’s Plant Proof.
-Go there for all things evidence based nutrition, great recipes, a really fabulous podcast and soon… what is sure to be an excellent book that I have already pre-ordered! https://plantproof.com/category/recipes/
+My other favourite, and home grown Aussie, resource is Simon Hill’s The Proof.
+Go there for all things evidence based nutrition, great (free!) recipes, a really fabulous podcast and a book! https://plantproof.com/category/recipes/

 For those seeking simple, low fat, sugar and salt whole food recipes check out local Aussie platform Cooking With Plants Anja’s Youtube channel recipes are easy to follow and no frills.
 She has lots of ebooks also.

 Lastly, check out the awesome Not-For-Profit Doctors For Nutrition.